mdslackman/reef-dosage-commander/README.md

-This README is designed to act as the official manual for Aquarium Commander Pro v0.15.7.
-It covers everything from basic chemical logging to the advanced biological tracking and predictive algorithms we've built.
 🌊 Aquarium Commander Pro v0.15.7

 Aquarium Commander Pro is a comprehensive desktop utility designed for saltwater reef hobbyists who prioritize stability.
 It combines chemical mathematics, biological export tracking, and predictive forecasting to help you maintain a thriving ecosystem.